i-sylar/i-sylar.github.io/_tabs/about.md

 * **Code Review and Scripting** - <span style="color:green">PHP, JavaScript, Python, Bash</script>
 * **Web3 Security** - <span style="color:green">Just started learning this</script>

 The more i know, the more i realize i dont know.
-I am therefore a student of the game..
+I am therefore a student of the game.